d-uzlov/k8s-homelab/snippets/kubeadm.md

 # Non-graceful shutdown

-Apparently, it's possible to force-remove node and all it's pods from the clueter.
+Apparently, it's possible to force-remove node and all it's pods from the cluster.

 https://kubernetes.io/blog/2022/05/20/kubernetes-1-24-non-graceful-node-shutdown-alpha/